 Archives @ PVCC: PVCC’s historical materials are electronically archived and can be searched in the online catalog.
 You can view the entire collection by entering Paradise Valley Community College as a title search.
 PVCC Staff Study Reports, Capstone Videos and Puma Press articles all examples of archive materials that can be searched by title, author, keywords and subject in the online catalog.

-Avoid Renewals: There are 3 easy ways to avoid an overdue item.
+Avoid Overdue Items: There are 3 easy ways to avoid an overdue item.
 Please keep in mind that if an item is overdue, it cannot be renewed.

 The Buxton Library @ PVCC adheres to the MCCCD Technology Resource Standards which has been established for all campus computer users.
 These standards apply to both the Library's open lab and mobile device use via the PVCC WiFi.
 Academic use will take priority when computers are at a premium.
 Tampering with computer hardware or software is strictly prohibited.